Admissions’ Result Information

 - A successful outcome will be considered to have been achieved by those candidates who scored 334 and above in the tests or whose score was upgraded to 334R following a Local Review.

-- A total of 2102 pupils took part in the Urmston Grammar entrance examination in September and several hundred pupils achieved the qualifying score of 334 and above.
-The average score for those pupils who qualified was 352.
+- A total of 2475 pupils sat the Urmston Grammar entrance examination in September and several hundred pupils achieved the qualifying score of 334 and above.
+The average score for those pupils who qualified was 358.

 - Similarly, the school admissions’ personnel will not be able to engage in telephone conversations about any aspect of the process.
-Should you have any queries, please email firstname.lastname@example.org and we will endeavour to respond within five working days.
+Should you have any queries, please email firstname.lastname@example.org and we will endeavour to respond as soon as possible.

 - PLEASE NOTE - The distance can vary from year to year as each cohort is different and the allocation of school places very much depends on parental choices.